Scalloped Potatoes Recipe

 Step-by-Step Instructions

 Prep.
-To make my scalloped potatoes, begin by preheating your oven to 350º F. Spray a 9×13 casserole dish with nonstick cooking spray and set aside.
+Preheating your oven to 350º F. Spray a 9×13 casserole dish with nonstick cooking spray or brush with olive oil and set aside.

 As you slice your potatoes, place the slices into a large bowl of cold water to keep them from turning brown while making your cream sauce.